-A Jack and Jill bathroom is so much more than just a bathroom that has two sinks for a couple to share.
-Let’s learn together what a Jack and Jill bathroom refers to and what you need to know before getting one yourself.
+A Jack and Jill bathroom is more than a bathroom with two separate sinks.
+Let’s learn what the bathroom design refers to and what you should know before adding one to your home.

 History Of Jack And Jill Bathrooms

-For this reason, Jack and Jill bathrooms were invented.
-Kids would share one bathroom, coming in from different rooms.
-Back then, it was important that one be able to enter the bathroom from their room.
+It is for this reason that Jack and Jill bathrooms became popular among adults.
+Children would share a bathroom connected to different rooms.
+Then, it was important for one child to enter the bathroom from their room.

 Jack And Jill Bathrooms In Movies And TV

-Jack and Jill bathrooms have even been romanticized.
-You brush your teeth together, you do your makeup together, whatever it is, you do together.
+Jack and Jill bathrooms enjoy romanticized attention.
+You brush your teeth together and put on your makeup together.
+Whatever it is, you do it while sharing the same space.
 Another reason these bathrooms are so popular is that people idealize them.

 Shared Between Two Rooms

 A Jack and Jill bathroom is technically a bathroom with two doors coming into it.
-The two rooms are usually rooms that belong to siblings.
-But, in families with one or no children, the bathroom connects other rooms.
+Both rooms usually belong to siblings.
+Families with only one child or no children will have a bathroom that connects to other rooms.

-Oftentimes, one of these rooms is a guest room.
-This means, whoever is in the room on the other side has a private bathroom unless they have guests.
-This is a great way to save money as putting in a bathroom that isn’t used is a waste.
+Often, one of them will be a guest room.
+Whoever is in the room on the other side will have a private bathroom unless they have guests.
+This is a great way to save money, as putting in a bathroom that isn’t used is a waste.

-Most of the time, a Jack and Jill bathroom refers to a bathroom with two sinks.
-Unless a professional is using the term, this is the modern usage of Jack and Jill bathroom.
-People assume that just because it has two sinks, it’s a Jack and Jill bathroom.
+The most common design feature is a bathroom with two sinks.
+Unless a professional is using the term, this is the modern usage for the Jack and Jill bathroom.
+People assume that because it has two sinks, it’s automatically a Jack and Jill bathroom.

-This is almost true.
-You can say that the bathroom has Jack and Jill sinks, which is common in bathrooms that have one entrance.
-But unless there are two entrances, it isn’t technically a Jack and Jill bathroom.
+This is partially true.
+You can say a bathroom has Jack and Jill sinks, which is common in bathrooms with a single entrance.
+Unless there are two entrances, it isn’t technically a Jack and Jill bathroom.

-That doesn’t mean you can’t use the term in that way.
-It just means that if you do use it, specify that you mean the bathroom has two sinks, but one entrance.
-It also means that when a realtor says it, they mean two entrances.
+That doesn’t mean you can’t use the term to describe them.
+It means that if you do, you will need to specify that you’re referring to a bathroom that has two sinks but one entrance.
+It also means that when a realtor says it, they have two entrances.

 Bathroom For The Master Bedroom

-In large houses, Jack and Jill bathrooms that lead to a master bedroom often have two bathrooms.
-A closet, shower, or sitting room can be between them with the master bedroom on the other side.
+In larger homes, those that lead to a master bedroom often have two bathrooms.
+A closet, shower, or sitting room can be between them, with the master bedroom on the other side.

-This is quite costly, but if you have the money and space, then there’s no reason not to do it.
-Who doesn’t want their very own bathroom?
-Otherwise, you have to share with your spouse, which isn’t always ideal.
+Designs like this are expensive, but if you have the money and space, then why not?
+Who doesn’t want a private bathroom?
+Sharing one with your spouse isn’t always ideal.

 Hiding The Toilet Away

-For added privacy, a toilet stall is often installed in a Jack and Jill bathroom.
-This is in case someone is using the other sink or one of the doors isn’t locked.
+For added privacy, a Jack and Jill bathroom will have a toilet stall.
+With this feature, the sink is still available, and one door could remain unlocked.
 Even if you have a small bathroom, you can hide the toilet away.

 Thin walls are all you need to create a stall.
 Close in the toilet so that whoever is using it feels safe.
-Just know that in a small bathroom, it can be quite cramped if you add the extra walls.
+Small bathrooms can easily become cramped if you add the extra walls.
 Those with claustrophobia beware.

 Another reason to add a stall if you have the room is for children.
-Children deserve the privacy of a bathroom stall.
-But young children shouldn’t be left behind locked doors for too long.
-It’s important that they are monitored.
+Children can have the privacy they need with a bathroom stall.
+Young children shouldn’t remain in locked rooms for extended periods.

 Locking The Doors

 It’s important to make those using a Jack and Jill bathroom feel safe.
-Because of this, you’ll need to install locks on both doors.
-Inside and out.
-Inside locks should remain unlocked unless someone is in the bathroom.
+You’ll need to install locks on both doors.
+Inside locks should remain unlocked when the bathroom is empty.

 Outside locks should remain locked unless someone is in the bathroom.
-It sounds a little confusing, but once you start utilizing the locks, it will become natural.
-You lock the door when you use the bathroom, this is just one extra lock to check.
+It sounds confusing, but once you use the locks, it will become natural.
+You lock the door when you use the bathroom.
+This is just one extra lock to check.

-You don’t just need two doors in a Jack and Jill bathroom.
-Two sinks are almost always installed, but the doubles don’t stop there.
-Two towel rods, two light switches, and two shelves are often added as well.
+You don’t just need two doors for a Jack and Jill bathroom.
+The doubles do not stop with two sinks.
+Two towel rods, light switches, and shelves are popular features.

-In fact, anything you can put two of is great.
-Although, it’s not recommended to put two toilets, for obvious reasons.
+Anything that comes in pairs is fine except toilets.
 For couples, you can even put a shower and a bathtub separate.
 And for all others, two of everything else is perfect.

 Cost Of A Jack And Jill Bathroom

 From there, it’s all preference.
-Add another sink to create an ideal Jack and Jill bathroom.
+Add another sink to make an ideal design.
 You can even do very cost-efficient additions like two laundry baskets, wastebaskets, and shelves.
-And definitely two mirrors!
+And definitely two mirrors.